UWSocialComputing/Wild-Swaying-Goats-Project/README.md

 ## Context
 This is a capstone project from the University of Washington [Social Computing course](https://social.cs.washington.edu/cse481social/).

-Our project seeks to encourage users with in online and offline discussion to be cautious about sources and misinformation.
+Our project seeks to encourage users with in online and offline discussion to be cautious about misinformation.
+Our platform that encourages participants to utilize reliable sources and debate the validity of said sources.